kraxx/backend-python-test/README.md

 In any case, this should all work perfectly fine on a machine running a UNIX-like OS.

-I initially misread the requirements being python 3.7, so I adjusted the previously python2 code to work for python3.
+I initially misread the requirements being python 3.7 (to be fair, the README specifies 5.7), so I adjusted the previously python2 code to work for python3.
 But hey, it's 2019 so why not use python3 over the soon-to-be deprecated python2?

 #### Requirements
 * python 3.7